george-hawkins/arf-drone/eachine-qx95.md

 _Reassembled QX95 with buzzer and LED strip_
 <img width="512" src="images/qx95/qx95-leds.jpg">

-TODO: comment that I pulled off the foam mounting pads from the LED strip and instead held it in place with one of the rubberbands meant for the FPV camera (along with some twists of wire) as this makes it much easier to access the USB connector.
+The LED strip comes with foam mounting pads to fix the strip in place on the rear posts of the frame.
+I pulled off these foam pads and instead held it in place with one of the rubberbands meant for the FPV camera (along with some twists of wire) as this makes it much easier to move the strip when you need to access the USB connector.